COVID-19 Information and Resources

-Update: Autism Edmonton Office and the Pantry Food Program Are Open By Appointment Only as COVID-19 Safety Measure (SUSPENDED)
+Update: Autism Edmonton Office and the Pantry Food Program Are Open By Appointment Only as COVID-19 Safety Measure (OPEN BY APPOINTMENT)

-To make an appointment, please call 780-453-3971 ext.
+- Due to public health measures related to COVID-19, our office is closed to walk-in visitors.
+However, we understand, in certain circumstances, you need to have an in-person appointment.
+To book it, please call 780-453-3971 ext.
 1. All visitors (must be over 18) will be required to wear masks and use hand sanitizer upon entering the building.
 Masks will be provided if needed.
 All visitors will also be asked to follow social distancing and hand hygiene protocols.